0exp/qonfig/README.md

 - `:strict` mode (fail behaviour when the required yaml file doesnt exist):
   - `true` (by default) - causes `Qonfig::FileNotFoundError`;
   - `false` - do nothing, ignore current command;
+- `:replace_on_merge` - whether the setting should be replaced on the key conflict, otherwise, it will be deep merged (default);

 ```yaml
 # travis.yml